Open-Source-Compliance/tdosca/README.md

 (c) 2020, Karsten Reincke, Deutsche Telekom AG

-* The software delivered as content of the test case directory ``input-sources`` are licensed under that licenses the test case uses to challenge the compliance tools.
+* The software delivered as content of the test case directory ``input-sources`` is licensed under the licenses the test case uses to challenge the compliance tools.
 Contributions take place under the same licenses.

 * Unless otherwise specified, all other files are distributed under the terms of the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).
   - If you share or adapt (one of) the files add the attribution: "File originates from the TDOSCA project ($REP) initiated by Deutsche Telekom AG"